Dejital/films/README.md

 ## Running

 Use the update data shell script.
 Make sure Node is on version 10.x only.
+I use `nvm` for this.